kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/infrastructure/README.md

 ## Deletion of Demo Infrastructure

 When done with the demo, go to `terraform-gcp` directory and run `terraform destroy` to stop and remove the created Kubernetes infrastructure.
+When terraform answered please execute terraform destory again, please do it.
+If you do a second `terraform destroy`all resources will be deleted and terraform could output: `Error: googleapi: Error 404: Not found: projects/xperryment/locations/europe-west1/clusters/car-demo-cluster., notFound`but this ok and expected.

-`Doublecheck the 'disks' in your GCP console`.
-If you had some errors, the script might not be able to delete all SDDs!
+`Doublecheck the 'disks' in your GCP console` with `gcloud compute disks list `.
+If you had some errors, the script might not be able to delete all SSDs!

 ### Open Source and License Requirements